pranavgade20/Java-Disassembler/README.md

 ## Java-Disassembler
-A disassembler that outputs jvm bytecode and a buncha other details from .class files.
+A disassembler that outputs jvm bytecode and a bunch of other details from .class files.
 Uses (ClassReader)[https://github.com/pranavgade20/ClassReader] library.

 ### Usage
 Compile your .java file `javac Test.java`